-The contractor will be required to sign the state's Standard Agreement Form for Professional Services Contracts (form SAF.DOC/Appendix A).
-This form is attached with the RFP for your review.
+The contractor will be required to sign the Trust's Standard Agreement Form - Appendix A. This form is attached with the RFP for your review.
 The contractor must comply with the contract provisions set out in this attachment.
-No alteration of these provisions will be permitted without prior written approval from the Department of Law, and the state reserves the right to reject a proposal that is non-compliant or takes exception with the contract terms and conditions stated in the Agreement.
+No alteration of these provisions will be permitted without prior written approval from the Department of Law, and the Trust reserves the right to reject a proposal that is non-compliant or takes exception with the contract terms and conditions stated in the Agreement.
 Any requests to change language in this document (adjust, modify, add, delete, etc.), must be set out in the offeror's proposal in a separate document.
 Please include the following information with any change that you are proposing: